Many-body effects in a composite bosonic Josephson junction: Results discusson

-~ In this section, we present our findings of the study on the many-body dynamics of an interacting bosonic gas in a composite double well as defined in Eq.~(\ref{cdw}).
-Our main purpose of this study is to explore the role of higher energy bands in the many-body dynamics.
-To understand the characteristics that are exclusively due to the participation of the higher-order energy bands, we will compare our results with the many-body dynamics in a symmetric double well in which only the lowest energy band has a significant role.
+~ In this section, we present our findings of the study on the many-body dynamics of an interacting bosonic gas in a composite double well as defined in Eq.~(\ref{eq-dyn}).
+Our main purpose of this study is to explore the growing role of higher energy bands as the system's complexity increases.
+Accordingly, as already mentioned above, we would vary $V_0$ from $V_0=0$ (for which the system is two-fold fragmented for $\Lambda = 0.1$ considered here) to $V_0=10$ when the system becomes four-fold fragmented (see below) and highlight the characteristics exclusively due to the participation of the higher energy bands.
+Additionally, we provided strong numerical evidence that the universality of degrees of fragmentation, earlier reported for two-fold fragmentation~\cite{Haldar2018, Haldar2019}, still takes place for more than $M=2$ time-dependent modes.